-Dicerna has a growing pipeline of product candidates to address unmet medical needs in diseases involving the liver, including rare diseases, chronic liver diseases, cardiovascular diseases, and viral infectious diseases.
+Dicerna has a growing pipeline of product candidates to address unmet medical needs in diseases involving the liver, including rare diseases, viral infectious diseases, chronic liver diseases, and cardiovascular diseases.
 Our optimized, subcutaneously administered GalXCTM molecules are designed to potently and selectively silence genes that are implicated in these disorders.
 We have qualified dozens of disease-associated genes in clinical indications where we believe an RNAi-based inhibitor may provide substantial benefit to patients, providing expansive therapeutic opportunities.
-In addition, Dicerna has developed hits and/or optimized GalXC conjugate inhibitors against almost 40 of these qualified targets.
+In addition, Dicerna has developed hits and/or optimized GalXC conjugate inhibitors against dozens of these qualified targets.

 We choose to attack disease targets where we have high confidence that successful silencing of the target gene will provide substantial benefit to patients, and for which we can move rapidly through the drug approval process.
 Whether focusing on our core area of rare diseases or on serious, life-threatening, chronic diseases, the common threads are the expression of faulty genes in the liver and a substantial need for new treatment options.
 In making these choices, we are working to improve the lives of patients suffering from potentially debilitating conditions.

 Dicerna is developing DCR-PHXC, a subcutaneously delivered GalXCTM candidate for the treatment of patients with all forms of primary hyperoxaluria (PH).
 DCR-PHXC is currently being tested in a Phase 1 trial comprised of healthy volunteers and patients with PH types 1 and 2.
 Proof-of-concept data from this trial are expected in the second half of 2018.